Photogad/Photon-Profiles-for-PrusaSlicer/README.md

 **LIGHT SPEED**

 *For much faster prints, with a small loss of detail on the X and Y axis.
-Do not use this if your print has a lot of small or fine features on the top or bottom, such as small embossed or raised lettering.
+Do not use this if your print has a lot of small or fine features on the top or bottom of the print surfaces, such as small embossed or raised lettering.
 Good for mechanical prints where quality does not matter.*

 How it works:
 I've increased the line widths by a large amount, but to a percentage that the nozzle can handle.
 I've also lowered the infill amount a little bit, and increased the printing speeds.